mjs001/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+an adaptive website just has set breakpoints everything is not fluid.
+Fully responsive websites are completely fluid and change depending on the size of the screen/window.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that you design your entire website around a small mobile screen and then design it for desktops.
+While desktop first means you have the desktop screen in mind first and design the website to be modelled around a desktop screen and then a mobile screen.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets 1 rem to equal 10px which makes it to where you can adjust rem by 10s.

 4. How would you describe preprocessing to someone new to CSS?

+pre-processing is a way to make it easier to write your css by allowing you to write functions, write repeatable code in a fashion that lets you write less code, and by allowing you to nest things it makes your code clearer and easier to read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love the idea of mixins, it just saves a lot of time.
+Parametric mixins are difficult.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.